Introduction

 Check All Migrations in a Directory

-diesel-guard check migrations/
+diesel-guard check migrations/ # or specify an explicit path

 Pipe SQL Directly